Free security questionnaire readiness scorecard

 Recommended next action:

-Assign ownership and create a source-backed answer library before evaluating automation.
+Stay with a spreadsheet for now: assign ownership, collect evidence for top questions, and create a source-backed answer library before evaluating automation.

 Priority remediation plan: